 Proper preparation and planning is key to a successful project.
 No adventure is too big or too small to film.
-And the same goes for a story.
-And there is no better way to tell a story than through the recorded image: in moving or still images.
+And the same goes for YOUR story.
+And there is no better way to tell your story than through the recorded image: moving or still.

 I earned my B.A. in Broadcast / Cable and minored in Art / Photography from Penn State University.

 Video production and photography for me is about being an observer of the world.
 From that perspective I try to come up with my personal response.
 It’s how I approach every shoot and project.
 My work tries to be subject driven and I try to make my decisions from that point forward.
 Who is that person in front of my lens.
 Why will my image make a difference to who they are.
 What story am I trying to bring out.
 I try to make my images in response to their unique individuality.

 From four simple questions we can come up with a solution for your story’s needs or images.

 2. Who is your audience?

 3. Why do you need to tell this story?

 4. Who or what is the subject of your story?